staff photo

 Senior Staff Attorney

-Prior to joining the ACLU of Northern California fulltime, Matt worked with BlurryEdge Strategies, a small legal practice advising startups on privacy issues.
-In that role, Matt helped companies respond to government demands, drafted transparency reports, and advised companies on best practices for websites, connected devices, and mobile apps.
+Prior to joining the ACLU of Northern California full-time, Matt worked with BlurryEdge Strategies, a boutique legal practice advising startups on privacy and free speech issues.
+In that role, Matt responded to government demands, drafted policies and terms, and advised companies building web services, connected devices, and mobile apps.